carbon-design-system/design-system-website/src/content/style/motion/motion.md

 Strictly linear movement appears unnatural to the human eye.
 Elements on the screen speed up quickly and slow down smoothly, obeying the physics of a light-weight material.

 "Easing curves" describe the precise amount of accelerations in motion.
-Our easing curves start with a small, but non-zero velocity giving an energetic, crisp feel to the behaviors of the elements.
+Our easing curves start with a small, but non-zero, velocity, giving an energetic, crisp feel to the behaviors of the elements.
 There are three easing curves, `ease-in`, `ease-out`, and `ease-in-out`, each serve different purposes.

 <div data-insert-component="MotionExample" data-props="easing,Easing,No-Easing"></div>